port-labs/ocean/docs/framework-guides/docs/develop-an-integration/trigger-your-integration.md

 ---
 title: 🕹️ Trigger your Integration
+sidebar_position: 7
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
-import SwaggerGuide from './_mdx/trigger-swagger-guide.md';
+import SwaggerGuide from './\_mdx/trigger-swagger-guide.md';
-import CurlGuide from './_mdx/trigger-curl-guide.md';
+import CurlGuide from './\_mdx/trigger-curl-guide.md';
-import PythonGuide from './_mdx/trigger-python-guide.md';
+import PythonGuide from './\_mdx/trigger-python-guide.md';

 This guide explains how you can trigger your integration using the [Port](https://app.getport.io).